bkammerling/ak-eleventy/pages/home.md

 page_sections:
   - page_section: poetry
     type: content
-    title: Poetry
+    title: "SEDER on tour in July 2022 "
     id: poetry
     bgcolor: "#ffffff"
     cols:
-      - "![A black and white photo of Adam Kammerling, a scruffy 20-something, holding a giant pencil and talking into a mic](/static/img/big-pencil.jpg)"
+      - "![A black and white photo of Adam Kammerling, a scruffy 20-something, holding a giant pencil and talking into a mic](/static/img/seder-cover.jpg)"
       - >-
+        Seder Summer dates:

+        \    Norwich Arts Centre July 13th

+        \    Canterbury Marlowe Theatre July 14th

+        Tickets from this link <https://linktr.ee/adamkammerling>

         Adam is a former UK poetry slam champion.
 He began performing poetry on the slam scene in Brighton and has been gigging regularly for over a decade.
 From the Helsinki Word Festival to Glastonbury Poetry Stage, from Southbank Centre to venues countrywide.

-        His forthcoming book, **Seder**, on [Outspoken Press,](http://www.outspokenldn.com/) explores his Jewish heritage and discovers how generational trauma lives in the body and the cathartic potential that exists in contemporary spaces.
+        His poetry collection **Seder**, on [Outspoken Press,](http://www.outspokenldn.com/) explores his Jewish heritage and discovers how generational trauma lives in the body and the cathartic potential that exists in contemporary spaces.
+The multidisciplinary performance of the same name, developed from the collection, is touring in 2022.
 As a producer and artist with the Chill Pill Collective he sold out shows all over the country and regularly hosted The Big One events at The Albany, Deptford.
     postbody: >-
       <div class="embed-responsive embed-responsive-16by9">
                 <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/mbeZarziYbQ?rel=0" allowfullscreen></iframe>